 Net Sales.
-Net sales were \$134.7 million in 2005 compared to \$74.0 million in 2004, representing an increase of 82%.
-The increase in net sales was primarily due to an increase in sales of our traditional toy products of \$25.8 million, including TV Games, WWE action figures and accessories and wheels products, the addition of \$30.8 million in sales from our recent Play Along acquisition and an increase in international sales of \$9.3 million, partially offset by a decrease in sales of our crafts and activities and writing instruments of \$5.1 million.
-Sales of our seasonal products of \$9.2 million, including water guns and junior sports toys, were comparable to 2004.
+Net sales were \$495.3 million in 2005 compared to \$389.5 million in 2004, representing an increase of 27.2%.
+The increase in net sales was primarily due to an increase in sales of our Traditional Toy products of \$89.0 million, with increases in WWE action figures and accessories and wheels products, offset in part by decreases in TV Games and other action figures, and the addition of \$54.8 million in sales from product lines acquired in our Play Along acquisition, and an increase in International sales of \$33.3 million, including an increase in sales of TV Games, partially offset by decreases in sales of our Crafts and Activities and Writing instruments of \$16.5 million and our Seasonal products of \$4.4 million.
+Our Funnoodle line was adversely impacted by competition at retail in 2005.
+The Company has secured alternate sources of manufacturing for the Funnoodle products resulting in lower costs which it expects will enable it to expand distribution of this product line in 2006.
+Additionally, net sales included approximately \$4.4 million of Pet Pal products.

-With the addition of Play Along, in addition to our other on-going initiatives in product development and marketing, we believe that the increased level of net sales of traditional toys should continue throughout 2005.
+With the addition of Play Along, in addition to our other on-going initiatives in product development and marketing, we believe that the increased level of net sales of Traditional Toys should continue throughout 2005.

 Gross Profit.
-Gross profit increased \$23.7 million, or 78%, to \$54.2 million, or 40.3% of net sales, in 2005 from \$30.5 million, or 41.2% of net sales, in 2004.
+Gross profit increased \$42.2 million, or 27.5%, to \$195.7 million, or 39.5% of net sales, in 2005 from \$153.5 million, or 39.4% of net sales, in 2004.
 The overall increase in gross profit was attributable to the increase in net sales.
-The decrease in gross profit margin of 0.9% of net sales was primarily due to an increase in royalty expense as a percentage of net sales due to changes in the product mix to more products with higher royalty rates from products with lower royalty rates or proprietary products with no royalties and the write-off of advances and guarantees related to expired or discontinued licenses, offset in part by lower product costs and tool and mold amortization.
+Gross profit margin remained comparable to 2004 with royalty expense having increased as a percentage of net sales due to changes in the product mix to more products with higher royalty rates from products with lower royalty rates or proprietary products with no royalties and the write-off of advances and guarantees related to expired or discontinued licenses in 2005, offset in part by lower product costs and tool and mold amortization.

 Selling, General and Administrative Expenses.
-Selling, general and administrative expenses were \$40.5 million in 2005 and \$25.6 million in 2004, constituting 30.1% and 34.6% of net sales, respectively.
-The overall increase of \$14.9 million in such costs was primarily due to the increase in direct selling expenses and an increase in legal and accounting expenses (\$1.2 million), and the addition of overhead related to the operations of Play Along (\$3.7 million).
-Due to the comparable grants of restricted stock awards and the increase in the price of our common stock in 2004 compared to a moderate decrease in the price of our common stock in 2005, we had stock-based compensation charges of \$0.4 million compared to \$1.7 million in 2004.
-The increase in direct selling expenses (\$10.4 million) is primarily due to an increase in advertising and promotional expenses in 2005 in support of the sell-through of our various products at retail.
-We produced and aired television commercials in support of several of our products, including WWE action figures, TV Games, Care Bears, Cabbage Patch Kids, Fly Wheels and Flying Colors products in 2005, and WWE, Mucha Lucha and Dragon Ball action figures and Flying Colors products in 2004.
-From time to time, we may increase our advertising efforts, if we deem it appropriate for particular products.
+Selling, general and administrative expenses were \$120.2 million in 2005 and \$110.4 million in 2004, constituting 24.2% and 28.3% of net sales, respectively.
+The overall increase of \$9.8 million in such costs was primarily due to increases in direct selling expenses (\$13.4 million), product development costs (\$2.6 million), general and administrative expenses (\$0.3 million), and amortization expense related to intangible assets other than goodwill.
+Comparable grants of restricted stock awards and the increase in the price of our common stock in 2004 compared to a decrease in the price of our common stock in 2005 resulted in a stock-based compensation benefit of \$0.8 million in 2005 compared to charges of \$8.5 million in 2004.
+The increase in general and administrative expenses is primarily due to additional overhead related to the operations of Play Along and an increase in donation expense (\$1.5 million), offset in part by decreases in legal costs (\$3.7 million) and bad debt expense (\$1.9 million).
+The increase in direct selling expenses is primarily due to an increase in advertising and promotional expenses of \$13.2 million in 2005 in support of the sell-through of our various products at retail.
+We produce and air television commercials in support of several of our product lines.
+From time to time, we may increase or decrease our advertising efforts, if we deem it appropriate for particular products.